algolia/query-suggestions/README.md

-# Algolia popular Searches
+# Query suggestions

-Using Algolia indices and their analytics, generate a new index with popular searches.
+Using Algolia indices and their analytics, generate a new query suggestion index.

 # Quick Start